Transportation Planning

 Bachelor of Science in Biology, University of Wisconsin-Madison

 Eric Englin is an operations research analyst with expertise in data science and emerging technologies.
-He currently manages the National Park Service National Capital Region Portfolio, which is focused on improving safety, equity, and access, particularly for bicyclist and pedestrians.
+He currently manages the National Park Service National Capital Region Portfolio, which is focused on improving safety and access, particularly for bicyclist and pedestrians.
 Englin works with a range of federal agencies, including the Office of the Secretary of Transportation, FHWA, FTA, and National Park Service, and he works with other non-federal sponsors including the Santos Foundation, the City of Boston, and other state and local municipalities, and NACTO.
 Englin’s focus includes integrating emerging technologies and data into transportation planning and operations.

 He is also an AmeriCorps VISTA alum, having served as Data Coordinator in Honolulu, Hawaii to support responses to homelessness.
-View Eric Englin's LinkedIn profile and reports.

 Community Planner